SofaComplianceRobotics/Emio.lab_AI/README.md

 ## Datasets
 The datasets used in this lab are in CSV files containing the motors angles and the corresponding end-effector positions of Emio.
 The datasets are located in the `data/results` folder and has been generated using the SOFA simulation of Emio `lab_AI_dataset_generation.py`.

 You can use the scene to generate your own dataset by modifying the distance ratio between the sample points and the shape of the workspace (cube or sphere).

+### Datasets with real positions
+We generated a dataset, not by using the positions from the simulation, but by tracking the robot's TCP position with a Polhemus magnetic tracker.
+We generated both a cube and a sphere dataset in the `result` folder: `blueleg_beam_real_cube2197.csv` and  `blueleg_beam_real_cube2197.csv`.

+If you want to learn the physical robot model, you can use these datasets for the training.
+These datasets have an extra column `Real Position` with the recorded tracked position.
+To use them, you have to modify the code

 ## Build your own MLP
 You will build a multilayer perceptron (MLP) with two hidden layers of 128 neurons each.
 The input layer will have 3 neurons (the x, y, z coordinates of the end-effector position) and the output layer will have 4 neurons (the 4 motors angles).